upperlinecode/sports-scores/README.md

 # Inline and Conditional Styling

 ## Learning objectives
-* SWBAT use javascript objects to style components within the component file.
+* SWBAT use javascript objects to style elements in a React project.
-* SWBAT use conditional rendering to style a component based on properties that are passed to it.
+* SWBAT use conditional rendering to style a component based on props that are passed to it.

 ## Sequence